LikithGowdaHS/Traffic-Control/README.md

-# Traffic-System contrlling using Image Processing
+# Traffic-System Controlling using Image Processing
-# It uses histogram computation to calculate the traffic density of a perticular lane
+It uses histogram computation to calculate the traffic density of a perticular lane